beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

   virtialization for Linux leveraging hardware-assisted virtualization features of the Intel VT and AMD-V chipsets.
 The kernel component of KVM is included in the Linux kernel since the 2.6.20 version.
-- OpenStack: a free open source IaaS Cloud computing software originally released by Rackspace and NASA under the Apache 2.0 License in July 2010.
+- OpenStack: free open source IaaS Cloud computing software originally released by Rackspace and NASA under the Apache 2.0 License in July 2010.
 The OpenStack project is currently lead and managed by the OpenStack Foundation, which is "an independent body providing shared resources to help achieve the OpenStack Mission by Protecting, Empowering, and Promoting OpenStack software and